intentor/adic/README.md

 	* <a href="#pipeline">Pipeline
 * <a href="#how-to-use">How to use</a>
 * <a href="#notes">Notes</a>
+* <a href="#example">Example</a>
-* <a href="#examples">Examples</a>
+* <a href="#support">Support</a>
 * <a href="#license">License</a>

 ## <a id="introduction"></a>Introduction

 Adic is a lightweight dependency injection container for Unity 3D.

-Based on studies from [StrangeIoC](http://strangeioc.github.io/strangeioc/) and the proof-of-concept container from [Sebastiano Mandal‡](http://blog.sebaslab.com/ioc-container-for-unity3d-part-1/), the ideia of the project was to create a dependency injection container that is simple to use and extend, having on its roots the simplicity of the work of Mandal‡ and the extensibility of StrangeIoC.
+Based on studies from [StrangeIoC](http://strangeioc.github.io/strangeioc/) and the proof-of-concept container from [Sebastiano Mandal√†](http://blog.sebaslab.com/ioc-container-for-unity3d-part-1/), the ideia of the project was to create a dependency injection container that is simple to use and extend, having on its roots the simplicity of the work of Mandal√† and the extensibility of StrangeIoC.

 The project was tested on Unity 4.3+ and should work on lower versions of the 4 cicle.